dafitt/dotfiles/README.md

 I use [snowfall-lib](https://github.com/snowfallorg/lib), so every _`default.nix`_ is automatically imported.

 My systems and homes are assembled using custom modules.
 Any custom module has at least one enable option which name matches the folder: `config.dafitt.<myModule>.enable`.
-Keep in mind some modules are enabled by default some are not.
-Special modules:

--   Desktops
-    -   desktops/gnome
-    -   desktops/hyprland
--   Firmly integrated, non-disableable
-    -   stylix (because of extensive usage of `config.lib.stylix.colors`)

 Modules in [modules/nixos/](https://github.com/dafitt/dotfiles/blob/main/modules/nixos) are built with the standard `nixos-rebuild` command.